-PM M4 high speed steel is a flexible steel that provides a unique combination of high wear-resistance with high impact toughness and bend strength, which are results of the fine grain size, small carbides and superior cleanliness of the steel.
-PM M4 offers improved cutting tool life compared to conventionally-wrought M1, M2, M7 and other lower-alloyed high-speed steels.
-It excels in cold work tooling applications, outlasting high-carbon, high-chromium die steels such as D2 and D3.
+PM M4 offers improved cutting tool life compared to conventionally-wrought M1, M2, M7, and other lower-alloyed high-speed steels.
+It also excels in cold work tooling applications, outlasting high-carbon, high-chromium die steels, such as D2 and D3.

 Other Known Names: CPM REX M4 steel®, ASP 2004, S690